-Established in 1947, the National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local councils.
+Established in 1947, the National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local (parish and town) councils.
 NALC works in partnership with county associations to support, promote and improve local councils.

 WHAT ARE LOCAL COUNCILS?

-Local councils is a universal term for community, neighbourhood, parish and town councils.
+Local council is a universal term for community, neighbourhood, parish and town councils.
 They are the first tier of local government and are statutory bodies.
 They serve electorates and are independently elected and raise their own precept (a form of council tax).
-There are 10,000 local councils in England with over 30% of the country parished and 80,000 councillors who serve in these local councils.
+There are 10,000 local councils in England with over 30% of the country parished and 100,000 councillors who serve in these local councils.

 WHAT ARE COUNTY ASSOCIATIONS?

 County associations are representative bodies for local councils in their area.

 WHAT WE DO | HOW WE WORK | OUR MISSION | GOVERNANCE | MEET THE TEAM